-This is how we stay safe when we use ICT in school:
+This is how we stay safe when we use computers:

-Date:

-I will ask a teacher or suitable adult if I want to use the ICT devices I will only use activities that a teacher or suitable adult has told or allowed me to use.
-I will take care of the ICT equipment in school I will ask for help from a teacher or suitable adult if I am not sure what to do or if I think I have done something wrong.
+I will ask a teacher or suitable adult if I want to use the computers

+I will only use activities that a teacher or suitable adult has told or allowed me to use.

+I will take care of the computer and other equipment

+I will ask for help from a teacher or suitable adult if I am not sure what to do or if I think I have done something wrong.

 I will tell a teacher or suitable adult if I see something that upsets me on the screen.

-I know that if I break the rules I might not be allowed to use ICT devices Signed: (by parent on behalf of child): Parental agreement Having read the school's 'ICT / Online Safety / Acceptable Use of Internet and Digital Technologies Policy,' parents are asked to discuss the guidelines with your child in age appropriate language and return the completed pupil agreement (above) signed by the parent on behalf of your child.
-This will be given to all new pupils upon entry to the school. - acknowledge that I have received and read the 'ICT / Online Safety / Acceptable Use of Internet and Digital Technologies Policy' I give permission for my child to use the internet in school in line with the school's policies and procedures.
-Signed: Print name:
+I know that if I break the rules I might not be allowed to use a computer.

+Signed (child):